Christianity in the Middle Ages: Spread beyond the Roman Empire

-As the political boundaries of the Roman Empire diminished and then collapsed in the West, Christianity spread beyond the old borders of the Empire and into lands that had never been under Rome.
+As the political boundaries of the Roman Empire diminished and then collapsed in the West, Christianity spread beyond the old borders of the Empire and into Ireland, Anglo-Saxon England, and continental Germanic regions, many of which were never under Roman rule.

-Irish Missionaries
+Irish missionaries

 Beginning in the fifth century, a unique culture developed around the Irish Sea consisting of what today would be called Wales and Ireland.
 In this environment, Christianity spread from Roman Britain to Ireland, especially aided by the missionary activity of St. Patrick with his first-order of 'patrician clergy', active missionary priests accompanying or following him, typically Britons or Irish ordained by him and his successors.
 Patrick had been captured into slavery in Ireland and, following his escape and later consecration as bishop, he returned to the isle that had enslaved him so that he could bring them the Gospel.
 Soon, Irish missionaries such as Columba and Columbanus spread this Christianity, with its distinctively Irish features, to Scotland and the Continent.
 One such feature was the system of private penitence, which replaced the former practice of penance as a public rite.